ABCD-ReproNim/exercises/week_5/week_5_quiz.md

 The [MyConnectome](https://openneuro.org/datasets/ds000031/versions/00001) dataset is a neuroimaging dataset available on openneuro.

-Which of the following is(are) globally unique and persistent identifier(s) that point to this dataset?
+Which of the following are globally unique and persistent identifier that point to this dataset?
 Select all that apply.

 - [ ] https://openneuro.org/datasets/ds000031/versions/00001
 - [ ] ds000031